codex-agent-mem

 Why this repository exists

-2. point Codex notify and mcp_servers at the installed commands
+2. point the MCP client at the installed command

 Quickstart